jguadagno/jguadagno.github.io/_posts/2020-04-12-build-sign-and-deploy-nuget-packages-with-azure-pipelines.md

 | Azure subscription | *your azure subscription* | Optional, if you chose to link secrets.
 You will have to authorize the secrets if you haven't already |
 | Key Vault Name | *your vault* | Optional, if you chose to link secrets.
 You will have to authorize the secrets if you haven't already |

-Once the 'Link secrets from an Azure Key vault as variables' is complete and you click '+ Add' under variables, you will be presented with a dialog to 'Choose secrets', similar to this one.
+Once the 'Link secrets from an Azure Key Vault as variables' is complete and you click '+ Add' under variables, you will be presented with a dialog to 'Choose secrets', similar to this one.

 ![Build and Sign - Adding a linked variable](/assets/images/posts/build-sign-variable-add.png){: .align-center}